 Chief Inspector Adrian Annandale is the Area Commander for Kirkcaldy/Glenrothes and is responsible for response policing, performance management and the daily management of personnel.

-He is supported by Inspector Graeme Neill, who has responsibility for community engagement and partnership working in Kirkcaldy.
+He is supported by Inspector Nicola Black, who has responsibility for community engagement and partnership working in Kirkcaldy.

 Chief Inspector Annandale is also supported by Inspector Joanne McEwan who has responsibility for community engagement and partnership working in Glenrothes.